NohaTech/Seafile-best-practices-for-Ubuntu/NohaTech-Ubuntu-Secure-Server-English.md

  Protocol 2 (here you should add 2 in the end of the row and delete whatever are written there as default) PermitRootLogin no (here you should add no in the end of the row and delete whatever are written there as default)
 ```
-And also you should add the following to the config file.
+And also you should add the following to the config file, you can add it at the bottom of the file.
 ```
  DebianBanner no
 ```